apache/mynewt-site/docs/os/tutorials/add_shell.md

 Since all we're doing is adding the shell and console capability to a project, we assume that you have worked through at least some of the other tutorials, and have an existing project.
-For this example, we'll be modifying the `bletiny` app to enable the shell and console connectivity.
+For this example, we'll be modifying the [bletiny](bletiny_project.md) project to enable the shell and console connectivity.
+We'll be calling our app myble as in that project as well.
-We call our target `myble`.
-You can create the target using any name you choose.
+Feel free to use whatever project you'd like though.

 <br>